 What Is a Construction Punch List?

-A punch list, also sometimes called a snag list, is a document created in the final stages of a construction project to provide a list of items that must be addressed before construction is considered complete and payment is issued.
+A punch list, sometimes called a snag list, is a document created in the final stages of a construction project to provide a list of items that must be addressed before construction is complete and payment is issued.

 Most often, the items are minor issues, like scratches and markings on walls and floors from construction, but it may also include items that were done incorrectly and require rework.